Wonderful Wanderings

 The 7 Bridges

-Newcastle is separated from Gateshead by the River Tyne, but connected with it again by seven bridges:
+Newcastle is separated from Gateshead by the River Tyne but connected by seven bridges:

 If you go for a stroll along the Quayside from Newcastle's city center, it's impossible to miss them.
 The Gateshead Millennium Bridge is the most modern one, but I found Tyne Bridge to be the most impressive, especially when you're standing almost right underneath it.

-These bridges might just be the biggest Newcastle attractions and when lit up at night, a treat for photographers.
+These bridges might be the biggest Newcastle attractions and a treat for photographers when lit up at night.

 Tip: Walk onto Lombard Street from Quayside to see how Tyne Bridge runs right above an apartment building.
-It's such a cool sight and straight out of the movies.
+It's such a cool sight and feels like it’s straight out of the movies.

 Newcastle Quayside Market

-If you're wondering which things to do in Newcastle on a Sunday, head down to the Quayside.
-From 9.30 a.m. until 4 p.m. the Quayside Market is on the stretch between the Swing Bridge and the Gateshead Millennium Bridge.
+If you're looking for fun things to do in Newcastle on a Sunday, head down to the Quayside.
+From 9.30 a.m. until 4 p.m., the Quayside Market is on the stretch between the Swing Bridge and the Gateshead Millennium Bridge.

 Right by Swing Bridge is the plaza with all kinds of food trucks where you can eat for pretty cheap.
+You'll also find a great selection of hot and cold drinks.
 The rest of the market is made up of stalls selling things like clothes, jewelry, photos, foods, ceramics, leather goods, and more.

 Tip from local blogger Rachel: